lav-IDE/pageShelf/README.md

 - **Day / Night theme** toggle (defaults to night)
 - **Collapsible sidebar** — collapses to a slim icon bar; Settings remain accessible in either state
 - **Backup & Restore** — export your entire library (books + notes + progress + folders) as a `.zip` archive and restore it at any time via Settings
-- **Fully offline** — all data stored in IndexedDB via Dexie; zero network requests after initial page load
+- **Fully offline after load** — all data stored in IndexedDB via Dexie; zero network requests during a reading session.
+The app is hosted on Vercel but every book, note, and progress entry lives exclusively in your browser.

 ---